syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

             <br/>
         </td>
         <td>
-            This method is used to get the selected items in the DropDownList.
+            This method is used to get the selected items in the Dropdown List.
         </td>
     </tr>
     <tr>